Access Key

 Public Access Config

-Protect Your Bucket Data With Encryption
+Protect Bucket Data with Encryption (SSE-C)

-Introduction: The procedure on this page configures and enables Server-Side Encryption with Client-Managed Keys (SSE-C).
+The procedure on this page configures and enables Server-Side Encryption with Client-Managed Keys (SSE-C).
 EOS SSE-C supports client-driven encryption of objects before writing the object to the drive.
 Clients must specify the correct key to decrypt objects for read operations.

 - The

-1) Generate the Encryption Key
+Step 1: Generate the Encryption Key

 cat /dev/urandom | head -c 32 | base64 -